nakul2234/TEProF/README.md

 ### (C) Repeatmasker Files

-Though this pipeline is optimized for looking at repetitive-element derived transcripts, any bed file for alternative promoter locations can be used.
+Though this pipeline is optimized for looking at repetitive-element derived transcripts, theoretically any bed file for alternative promoter locations can be used.

-1. Download Repeatmasker Annotation.
-We use the one from the UCSC Table Browser: [External Link](https://genome.ucsc.edu/cgi-bin/hgTables?hgsid=693256623_kh0RR0o6vajdA2WLLTA8OeaAPNB6&clade=mammal&org=Human&db=hg38&hgta_group=rep&hgta_track=hg38Patch11&hgta_table=0&hgta_regionType=genome&position=chr12%3A20816734-20825794&hgta_outputType=bed&hgta_outFileName=repeats.bed 'UCSC Table Browser')
+1. Download Repeatmasker Annotation BED.
+We use the one from the UCSC Table Browser (For this step download it in BED format): [External Link](https://genome.ucsc.edu/cgi-bin/hgTables?hgsid=693256623_kh0RR0o6vajdA2WLLTA8OeaAPNB6&clade=mammal&org=Human&db=hg38&hgta_group=rep&hgta_track=hg38Patch11&hgta_table=0&hgta_regionType=genome&position=chr12%3A20816734-20825794&hgta_outputType=bed&hgta_outFileName=repeats.bed 'UCSC Table Browser')

 Note:
 > If you would like to check for overlap with other features such as CpG islands or you need to create a custom file of your features, make sure it has the following format and tab-delimitted: